Agera Energy LLC

 With over $124 million in assets and over $200 million in liabilities, Agera, along with five affiliate debtors, filed for Chapter 11 bankruptcy protection in the Southern District of New York on October 4, 2019.

-Stretto was engaged by Agera’s corporate-restructuring counsel, McDermott Will Emery, to provide a wide breadth of administrative services in a condensed time frame.
+Stretto was engaged by Agera’s corporate-restructuring counsel, McDermott Will Emery, to provide a wide breadth of services in a condensed time frame.
 Working closely with Glass Ratner, Stretto prepared Agera’s Schedules & SOFA, gathering and compiling the requisite information in preparation for document production and court filing.
 Our team provided substantive support on amendments and web affidavits.
 Stretto leveraged best-in-class security precautions to ensure the creditor matrix with over 30,000 sensitive data records containing confidential customer information wasn’t publicly accessible.
 This was especially important as Agera’s long history of viewing their customers as their most valuable asset was of the company’s utmost concern.

 Understanding the particular regulatory challenges and role of the US Trustee, Stretto produced noticing documents and customized letters which allowed for quick turnaround on solicitation and reconciliation procedures.
 Our Client-Services Team also established an in-house call center with full-time operators to field an above-average number of creditor inquiries.
 Agera sold its remaining assets to Constellation NewEnergy (Constellation), a subsidiary of Exelon Corp., for $24.75 million.
 Following the sale, the majority of Agera’s customers were transferred to Constellation.